Some busy nights, I need a quick dinner for my family that is also healthy and delicious.

 Do you have a favorite shrimp dish that you like to make when you’re pressed for time?
 What are your own tips for making fast meals?
 Share your thoughts in the comments below!

 Photos by Felicia Lim, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-With additional writing and editing by Felicia Lim and Allison Sidhu.
+Originally posted July 21, 2015.
+Revised and updated March 20, 2017 with additional writing and editing by Felicia Lim and Allison Sidhu.

 *Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.